filby89/spgc-eprevention-icassp2024/readme.md

 and also add time encoding of the corresponding time of the day using cosine and sine functions.
 Then we train a Transformer Encoder on these features that learns to classify the identity of the user from a window of 24 (48 for psychotic track) samples (see efthymioudigital,retsinas2020person citations at the end for the concept behind this).
 We consider each day in the dataset independently (no temporal modeling across multiple days).

 In order to perform the relapse detection task in an unsupervised way (anomaly detection), we extract features from the training set using the penultimate layer of the trained Transformer Encoder and train an [Elliptic Envelope](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.EllipticEnvelope.html) outlier detector on these features.

-At validation/test time the trained SVM is used to score features extracted from multiple windows for each day in the val/test dataset, the scores are averaged per day and then the average score is used as an anomaly score.
+At validation/test time the outlier detector is used to score features extracted from multiple windows for each day in the val/test dataset, the scores are averaged per day and then the average score is used as an anomaly score.

-The following Table shows the baseline scores for Track 1:
+The following Table shows the baseline scores for Track 1 (validation set):

 | Track 1 | PR-AUC | ROC-AUC | AVG |
 |---------|--------|---------|-----|
 | Random Chance | 0.326 | 0.500 | 0.413 |
 | Baseline | 0.472 | 0.614 | 0.543 |

-and for Track 2:
+and for Track 2 (validation set):

 | Track 2 | PR-AUC | ROC-AUC | AVG |
 |---------|--------|---------|-----|